sister-software/keywork/docs/examples/hello-world.md

 ## Advanced Usage

-### Using the `IncomingRequestEvent` object
+### Using the `IsomorphicFetchEvent` object

-When defining a route's `RouteRequestHandler` callback, you have access to an [`IncomingRequestEvent`](/modules/http/request/api/classes/IncomingRequestEvent) that contains information about the request.
+When defining a route's `RouteRequestHandler` callback, you have access to an [`IsomorphicFetchEvent`](/modules/events/api/classes/IsomorphicFetchEvent) that contains information about the request.

-In this example, let's use `IncomingRequestEvent` to return information about where the request originated:
+In this example, let's use `IsomorphicFetchEvent` to return information about where the request originated:

 ```ts title="worker.ts" showLineNumbers
 import { KeyworkRouter } from 'keywork/router'